berndporr/rpi_ads1115/README.md

     sudo make install

-## Usage example
+## Usage examples

-In the subdir `example` is a simple application which prints the ADC data to the screen or you can pipe it into a file.
+Data printer: In the subdir `example` is a simple application which prints the ADC data to the screen or you can pipe it into a file.

     cd example
     sudo ./ads1115_printer

-In the subdir `qwt-plot` is a simple QT plotting application plotting channel 0.
+Data plotter: In the subdir `qwt-plot` is a simple QT plotting application.

 ## General usage